cafebazaar/BazaarPay/README.md

 * `phoneNumber` - the default phone number to pre-fill the login screen's input field.
 It uses a null value by default, resulting in no pre-filled input.
-* `isDarkMode` - enables Dark Mode for the UI elements of the payment flow, which are in Light Mode by default.
+* `isInDarkMode` - enables Dark Mode for the UI elements of the payment flow, which are in Light Mode by default.
-* `isEnglish` - forces the English language for the payment flow.
-The default value is false, and the Persian language will be used.

 ### 3. Commit Checkout Token